How does the face age?

 How is a face lift performed?

 Incisions are typically made around the ears, in the temple, and behind the ears.
-Following this step, the skin is carefully elevated from the lower face and neck region and the muscles of the face and neck are tightened to produce a natural, long-lasting effect (deep plane face lift).
-Older face lift techniques did not involve this critical step of addressing the lax muscle and the results were not as natural or long-lasting.
+Following this step, the skin is carefully elevated from the lower face and neck region and the deeper layers (SMAS fascia) of the face and neck are tightened to produce a natural, long-lasting effect (deep plane face lift).
+Older face lift techniques did not involve this critical step of addressing the deeper layers and the results were not as natural or long-lasting.

 After adequate tightening of the deeper layers, the skin is redraped and excess skin is carefully trimmed and meticulously sutured along the incision lines.
 This results in improvement of the laxity of the jaw-line and contour of the neck.

-Where exactly are the face lift incisions made and how visible are they?
+Where exactly are the face lift incisions made and how do they look?

 Face lift incisions are carefully placed within the natural creases in front, within, and behind the ear.
 After adequate tightening of the deeper structures, excess skin is removed from both sides and the incisions are carefully repaired.
 Dr. Naficy uses the most meticulous technique and the finest sutures for closure of his incisions, which in most individuals will usually fade to a barely visible thin line.

-The face lift incision photo gallery below shows pictures of some of the healed incisions (typically around 2-3 months following surgery) of face and neck lifts performed by Dr. Naficy.
-During the first few weeks, the incisions will be more visible and may require use of concealers for better camouflage.
+The photos below shows images of healed incisions (typically around 2-3 months following surgery) of face and neck lifts performed by Dr. Naficy.
+During the first few weeks, the incisions will be more visible and may require coverage with hair or use of concealers for better camouflage.

 What technique is best for me?